Mass media in Malawi: Internet and social media use

-There has been an increase in Malawians on social media, particularly on Twitter, Facebook.
-There has been a steady growth of Malawian bloggers as well.
-Social Media has been an important tool for transparency in Malawi.
+There has been an increase in Malawians on social media, particularly on Twitter/X, Facebook, TikTok and WhatsApp groups which have become the main venues for political discussion online.
+Malawi's blogsphere has stagnated as social media has become the most important tool for transparency in Malawi.
 It has been linked to influencing the outcome of the constitutional crisis in 2012.